Blessedfriday007/python-for-everybody/0x06.py/README.md

 the .startswith is a reserved word in python, it is used to check if a string starts with a given substring or not.

  ```
-- rstrip(): I used it to strip off whitespaces from the right, after extracting all the floating points value.
+- rstrip(): I used it to strip off whitespaces from the right, after extracting all the floating point values.

 Read up more documentations [here](https://www.learnpython.org/)